technologies-of-history/course/schedule.md

 ## Week 9: Maps & Ethnography
 ---
 ### Readings
-- Barbara E. Mundy, “Mapping the Aztec Capital: The 1524 Nuremburg Map of Tenochtitlan, Its Sources and Meanings,” _Imago Mundi_ 50 (1999): 11–33.
+- Barbara E. Mundy, “Mesoamerican Cartography,”from _The History of Cartography, Vol. II_ (Chicago, 1998), 183–240.
 [Available on D2L]

 ### Digital Assignments
 - Explore the [Agas Map](https://mapoflondon.uvic.ca/agas.htm), and compare the spatial representation of that city to the Nahuatl Maps of the [Mapas Project](https://mapas.uoregon.edu/content/welcome-mapas-project), paying close attention to the [Oztoticpac Lands Map](https://mapas.uoregon.edu/oztoc)
-- Read the _Programming Historian_'s [Introduction to Map Warper](https://programminghistorian.org/en/lessons/introduction-map-warper) and [Displaying a Georeferenced Map in Story Map JS](https://programminghistorian.org/en/lessons/displaying-georeferenced-map-knightlab-storymap-js)
+- Introduction to Digital Tools Assignment #4

+**Digital Tools 3 Assignment due Friday by 11:59 pm**

 ## Week 10: Maps & Navigation
 ---